 Hamish hired a contractor to do work on his property.
 He gave the contractor a post-dated cheque for $500.
 Hamish’s bank allowed the contractor to cash the cheque before the specified date.
 When the contractor failed to complete the work, Hamish complained to his bank that it shouldn't have honoured the cheque before the specified date.
 The bank offered to reimburse the $500, but he declined the offer and complained to us.

-To set up a direct debit, you complete a direct debit authority with the company (known as a direct debit initiator), which allows the company to take ...
+To set up a direct debit, you complete a direct debit authority form from the company (which is then called a direct debit i...

 New Zealand banks don't have to accept cheques from overseas, and may not accept them from some countries, so check with your bank before taking a foreign cheque as means of payment.
 Foreign cheques take longer to process, and don’t go through the New Zealand cheque clearance system.